ph1lsn/Foci-Q-Windows/README.md

 # Changelog

+## 1.1.0 29-11-2018
+* Version 1.0 includes quantification in channels green and/or red.
+Parameters can be set for individual channels.
+* Small GUI changes.
+* Added timer to inform the user how long calculations take.
+* Output file now has a sheet for each channel and includes the maximum number of foci.

 ## 0.1.2 14-11-2018
 * Improved stability: FociQ should no longer start processing if ij.jar is not found and will report in the log.
 * Additions in user guide.